 The euro gained from a two-year low versus the dollar amid speculation its decline was too quick as Spanish bond yields fell for a second day.
 Japan’s currency rose to its strongest in almost four months against the dollar as the premium investors get for investing in U.S. debt over Japanese securities fell to a record.

 “We have an expression on the trading floor that things can always get worse, and in this case they can’t,” said Michael Woolfolk, a managing director and senior currency strategist in New York at Bank of New York Mellon Corp.
-(BK), the world’s largest custodial bank.
+(BK:US), the world’s largest custodial bank.
 “We’ve hit a soft patch in U.S. economic activity.
 The U.S. dollar and Japanese yen have proved the preferred safe-haven currencies and the U.S. dollar is undoubtedly overbought.”

 The yen rose 0.4 percent to 78.02 per dollar at 5 p.m. in New York after adding as much as 0.8 percent.
 It fell 0.2 percent 97.01 versus the euro after gaining as much as 1.3 percent.
 The euro added 0.6 percent to $1.2434.